flashbots/mev-relay-js/README.md

 }
 ```

-- **blocks_won**: This number represents how many blocks were won by this user, according to the relay.
-This is **not** how many ended up on chain, this is just what our relay thinks would've won.
+- **is_high_priority**: boolean representing if this searcher has a high enough reputation to be in the high priority queue
-- **avg_gas_price_gwei**: The adjusted gas price, averaged over all submissions by this user.
+- **all_time_miner_payments**: The total amount paid to miners over all time
+- **all_time_gas_simulated**: The total amount of gas simulated across all bundles submitted to the relay.
+This is the actual gas used in simulations, not gas limit

 ## Authentication